jmfergeau/hugo.386/README.md

 ![Example of Hugo blog with the theme](images/screenshot.png)

 ## Installation
+### As a hugo module
+Due to the fact that hugo modules doesn't seem to support git branches, (?!)
+It's not possible for now to get the v3 theme as a hugo module.
+Please use the git submodule method or wait for the v3 to become the main version.

+### As a git submodule
 Inside the folder of your Hugo site run:

     $ git submodule add https://gitlab.com/jmfergeau/hugo.386 themes/hugo.386